thomasmax-97/MaxTLLCContactPersonManagement/README.md

-# CompanyContactManager - Shopware 6 Plugin
+# MaxTLLCContactPersonManagement - Shopware 6 Plugin

-A Shopware 6 plugin that enables assignment and management of contact persons for customers in both admin and frontend environments.
+A Shopware 6 test plugin that enables assignment and management of contact persons for customers in both admin and frontend environments.

 ## Overview